saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 ```

 :::note
-Your URL will depend on which [Data Center](/basics/data-center-endpoints) you are using
+Your URL will depend on which Data Center you are using.
 :::

 ## Creating Sauce Sessions